jreisinger/docs/data/notes/design/basics.md

 Try out alternatives.
 Good design involves a lot of trial and error.
 When you look at someone's code, it's finished work, not the process they went through to get there.
 "Plan to throw one away." -- Fred Brooks

 Keep it simple.
 Don't design in extra complexity until it is *really* needed.
+"No idea went into Go until it had been simplified to its essence and then had clear benefits that justified the complexity being added." -- Russ Cox

 # Resources